olivia-ai/olivia/README.md

 ### Installation
 #### Login to Github

-To get a personal access token from Github go to Setings>Developer settings>Personal access tokens
+`To get a personal access token from Github go to Setings > Developer settings > Personal Access Tokens`

 Click on Generate new Token and name it you MUST have read and write packages ticked on.
 Then click Generate new token

-Replace TOKEN with the Token that you just made.
+Replace `TOKEN` with the Token that you just made.
 ```bash
 $ export PAT=TOKEN
 ```